-When the real estate market isn't ideal, a rental property could be a more profitable solution.
-With a rental property, you earn long-term passive income for as long as you operate the house as an investment property!
+A property manager can advise that when the real estate market isn’t ideal, a rental property could be a more profitable solution.
+With a rental property, you earn long-term passive income as long as you operate the house as an investment property!

 “But, a rental property seems like a lot of work!”
 You’re not wrong—it is!

-However, choosing to turn your home into a rental property doesn't require you to do any of the work or even manage it at all to generate a profit.
-Professional property management Logan, Utah homeowners can rely on handles every detail to generate monthly passive real estate income for you!
+Choosing to turn your home into a rental property doesn’t require you to do any of the work or even manage it at all to generate a profit.
+By partnering with a professional property management company, real estate investors can hand of those tasks and let the experts handle every detail to generate monthly passive real estate income for you!
 This allows you to keep your focus on building a new life in your new home.

-Whether it's a short-term solution for your home until the market improves for a sale, or you decide you enjoy regular passive investment income, you don't have to deal with the details of running a rental property business, dealing with renters, or handling the maintenance for the property.
+Whether it’s a short-term solution for your home until the market improves, or you decide you enjoy regular passive investment income, you don’t have to deal with the details of running a rental property business, dealing with renters, or handling the maintenance for the property.

 If your home needs renovations, making it a rental property helps cover the costs of upgrades that can make your home more attractive to buyers when the time is right.
 Your property manager can oversee everything from helping you choose the best updates to coordinating professional contractors, then marketing and renting out the property.

-Choosing the right property management, Logan Utah homeowners, is critical when turning your home into a rental!
+Choosing the right property management company is critical when turning your home into a rental!
 Reeder Asset Management can help you evaluate your home before you decide to rent or sell.
 Our experience in the Logan market gives insight into the income you could earn through a rental property.

 Being a rental property owner isn’t for everyone—but our team can make it easy (and profitable)!
 We’re investors turned managers, so we know exactly how it feels to get started—and we can help!
 A great place to begin your journey is with a Free Property Management Assessment to see if our services are the right fit.